Richard Flanagan

 Richard Miller Flanagan (born 1961) is an Australian writer, who won the 2014 Man Booker Prize for his novel The Narrow Road to the Deep North and the 2024 Baillie Gifford Prize for Question 7, making him the first writer in history to win both Britain's major fiction and non-fiction prizes.

-Flanagan was described by the Washington Post as "one of our greatest living novelists".

-"[C]onsidered by many to be the finest Australian novelist of his generation", according to The Economist, the New York Review of Books described Flanagan as "among the most versatile writers in the English language".

-He has also worked as a film director and screenwriter.
+"Considered by many to be the finest Australian novelist of his generation" according to The Economist, Flanagan has also worked as a film director and screenwriter.

 Early life and education

 Flanagan was born in Longford, Tasmania, in 1961, the fifth of six children.
 He is descended from Irish convicts transported to Van Diemen's Land during the Great Famine in Ireland.
 Flanagan's father was a survivor of the Burma Death Railway and one of his three brothers is Australian rules football journalist Martin Flanagan.

 Flanagan was born with severe hearing impairment, which was corrected when he was six years old.
 He grew up in the remote mining town of Rosebery on Tasmania's western coast.

 Flanagan left school at the age of 16 but returned to study at the University of Tasmania, where he graduated with a Bachelor of Arts with First-Class Honours.
 Flanagan was president of the Tasmania University Union in 1983.
 The following year, he was awarded a Rhodes Scholarship to attend Worcester College, Oxford, where he earned the degree of Master of Letters in History.